-Shareholders who wish to have a matter brought before the shareholders’ meeting must submit a written request to the board of directors.
-Such request must normally be received by the board of directors no later than seven weeks prior to the shareholders’ meeting.
+Shareholders who wish to have a matter brought before the shareholders’ meeting must submit a written request to the Nomination committee.
+Such request must normally be received by the Nomination committee no later than seven weeks prior to the shareholders’ meeting.

 The information contained in this section of Fractal's website is restricted and is not for release, publication or distribution, directly or indirectly, in whole or in part in, in or into the United States, Australia, Canada, Hong Kong, Japan, New Zealand, South Africa or in any jurisdiction in which such release, publication or distribution would be unlawful or would require registration or other measures besides those required under Swedish law.

 Enter the country you live in.

 Enter the country you are in.

 The information contained in this section of Fractal’s website is restricted and is not for release, publication or distribution, directly or indirectly, in whole or in part in, in or into the United States, Australia, Canada, Hong Kong, Japan, New Zealand, South Africa or in any jurisdiction in which such release, publication or distribution would be unlawful or would require registration or other measures besides those required under Swedish law.
 We apologise for any inconvenience this may cause.
 Click here to return to the homepage.Back to home